 Engines of Prosperity: new uses for old mills

-Historic England engaged Cushman & Wakefield and Lathams Architects to produce a study to review and develop best practice in the regeneration of West Riding of Yorkshire’s textile mills.
-There were two key elements to the brief:
+Historic England engaged Cushman & Wakefield and Lathams Architects to review and develop best practice in the regeneration of textile mills.
+The West Yorkshire study was published on 30 June 2016 and the North West study was published on 20 November 2017.

-- Assessments of the potential of eight ‘target’ mills that are currently underutilised/vacant.
+- Assessments of re-use potential of under-used/vacant mills

-The report highlights the opportunity for vacant and under-used mills in the region to act as a stimulus for regeneration activity and to contribute to growth in the local economy.
+The reports highlight the opportunity for vacant and under-used mills in the regions to act as a stimulus for regeneration activity and to contribute to growth in the local economy.

 - Publication Status: Completed